 Short Answer: It is uncommon for hotels to openly allow parties in rooms.
 The only hotels we found that do allow parties are located in Las Vegas.
 In general, hotels want to ensure all of their guests have a nice stay, and allowing parties may disturb other patrons.
 Most hotels do, however, allow you to have a limited number of guests in your room, though you’ll have to be careful not to make too much noise.
 What’s recommended is that you stay at an Airbnb that allows parties.
 Not all do but many do.
 You can even rent an entire house.
-Plus if you signup with our referral link you get $55 off your first stay.
+Plus, if you signup with our referral link, you can get up to $55 toward your first stay (note that a lucky member of the FQF staff will also receive Airbnb credit if you use our link).
 To learn more about hotels that allow parties and hotel policies on visitors, noise, and damages, see below.

 Hotels That Allow Parties in Rooms